cs-fullstack-master/frontend-halfDay1_b/README.md

 ### Button Clicking Game

 Create a two player game similar to the image attached.
 When one player takes the lead, show that in the middle area.
-You should also give them the option to choose the type of play style (keyboard or mouse), and give them the option to toggle the background color in the game.

 <strong>Notes:</strong>
 * PUT COMMENTS IN YOUR JAVASCRIPT